 I’m sort of a “luxury travel girl.”
 I make no excuses for that.
 I like to enjoy the great outdoors and if that means climbing rocks and getting my butt dirty, so be it.
 But, no matter how rugged things get or how dirty I get, I like to end my day at a comfortable hotel with great amenities.
 Where to stay is always a big part of our trip planning.
-I’m excited to tell you about our recent couple’s trip to Fredericksburg Texas and our stay at the Stonewall Motor Lodge in nearby Stonewall.
-The only lodging on the 290 wine trail, the Stonewall Motor Lodge is a little bit different from the places we usually stay.
-Heck…it’s a little bit different all the way around but in a really good way.
-Read on.
+We stayed at the Stonewall Motor Lodge on our last couple’s trip to Fredericksburg Texas.
+Here’s everything you need to know about staying here.

 Retro Meets Modern Luxury – The Stonewall Motor Lodge in Stonewall Texas